 Contemporary wisdom disputes the effectiveness of one-size-fits-all approaches to behavioral modification, so these videos will show how the integration of science and east-west psychologies is best suited to positive modification of our thoughts and behaviors.
 Science gives us proactive neuroplasticity; cognitive-behavioral modification and positive psychology’s optimal functioning are western approaches; and eastern practices give us Abhidharma psychology and the overarching truths of ethical behavior.

 Our neural system has been conditioned by our core and intermediate beliefs.
 Dysfunction and experience negatively impact these beliefs, generating automatic negative thoughts called ANTs – that impact our emotional well-being and quality of life.
 These individuated perspectives illustrate the need for personality-targeting to support the diversity of human thought and experience.

 The mechanics of Hebbian Learning will be defined—how the repeated and persistent proactive input of information correlates to more robust and more effective learning.
 Hebb’s rule states the more repetitions, the quicker and more robust the connections.
-Harmful behaviors are unlearned, and new ones adopted through deliberate and calculated activity.
+Harmful behaviors are unlearned, and new ones are adopted through deliberate and calculated activity.
 Negative core and intermediate beliefs are challenged and replaced by healthy and life-affirming ones.
 Videos will demonstrate how deliberate, repetitive, neural information not only alleviates the symptoms of physiological dysfunction and discomfort but empowers us, generating the motivation, persistence, and perseverance to achieve our goals and objectives.